MattMcManis/Glow/README.md

 ## Troubleshooting

-If mpv crashes or displays artifcts, change or remove the following:
+If mpv crashes or displays artifacts, change or remove the following:

 * Video/Audio Driver
 * OpenGL PBO